idaholab/moose/modules/doc/content/application_usage/failed_solves.md

 A more advanced check, and part of the process to fix the Jacobian, is to use the [Jacobian analysis utilities](development/analyze_jacobian.md).
 These will point out inaccurate or missing terms in the Jacobian.
 They can diagnose missing variable coupling terms for example.
+Jacobian deficiencies for small problems may also be investigated from the command line using the PETSc options `-snes_test_jacobian -snes_test_jacobian_view`.
+Combined with [DOFMapOutput.md] output, this can be similarly used to diagnose problematic areas of the Jacobian.
 Once the errors have been identified, it is time to find a pen and paper and re-derive the Jacobian from the weak form of the equations.
 Either that, or use [automatic differentiation (AD)](automatic_differentiation/index.md).